Gauge invariant quantum thermodynamics: consequences for the first law: Emergent Thermodynamic Gauge

 where each $M_{k}$ is an $n_{k}\times n_{k}$ block with arbitrary matrix elements.
-The constraint $\left[V_t,H_t\right]=0$ therefore enforces
+The~constraint $\left[V_t,H_t\right]=0$ therefore enforces

 with $v_{k}\in\mathcal{U}\left(n_{k}\right)$.
-From a topological point of view, the emergent gauge group is isomorphic to
+From~a topological point of view, the~emergent gauge group is isomorphic to

-As long as the degeneracy of $H_t$, i.e. the multiplicities of all its eigenvalues do not change in time, the above structure remains intact.
-If the degeneracy of $H_t$ changes, it just means that the topological structure in Eq.~\eqref{eq:topology} does change as well.
+As long as the degeneracy of $H_t$ does not change in time, the~above structure remains intact.
+If~this is not the case, it just means that the topological structure in Equation~\eqref{eq:topology} does change as well.
+Moreover, we observe that even in the non-degenerate case, i.e.,~when $p=d$ and $n_1=\cdots=n_d=1$, the~group is more than just a d-fold tensor product of trivial phases just being $U(1)$ elements.
+For~example, all time-dependent unitary operations generated by $H_t$ belong to $\mathcal{G}$.

 On the group $\mathcal G$ there is an invariant Haar measure induced from that on $\mathcal{U}\left(d\right)$.
-Therefore, the group averaging allows one to assign to each relevant quantity its gauge invariant version: \begin{definition} [Gauge invariant quantities] Given a functional $F\left[\rho_t\right]$, its counterpart invariant with respect to the emergent gauge is
+Therefore, the~group averaging allows one to assign to each relevant quantity its gauge-invariant version: \begin{definition} [Gauge-invariant quantities] Given a functional $F\left[\rho_t\right]$, its counterpart invariant with respect to the emergent gauge is

-where $V_t$ is given in~\eqref{unitdec} and $d\mathcal G$ is the Haar measure on the group $\mathcal G$ defined in Eq.~\eqref{eq:topology}. \end{definition} It is important to remember that the Haar measure is normalized, i.e. $\int d\mathcal G =1$.
-When the degeneracy of $H_t$ is not fixed, this normalized measure just needs to be replaced by an appropriate (still normalized) functional measure $\mathcal D \mathcal G_t$ where $\mathcal G_t$ is a counterpart of~\eqref{eq:topology}, with all $\{n_k\}$ and $p$ being time-dependent.
+where $V_t$ is given in~\eqref{unitdec} and $d\mathcal G$ is the Haar measure on the group $\mathcal G$ defined in Equation~\eqref{eq:topology}. \end{definition} It is important to remember that the Haar measure is normalized, i.e.,~$\int d\mathcal G =1$.
+When the degeneracy of $H_t$ is not fixed, this normalized measure just needs to be replaced by an appropriate (still normalized) functional measure $\mathcal D \mathcal G_t$ where $\mathcal G_t$ is a counterpart of~\eqref{eq:topology}, with~all $\{n_k\}$ and $p$ being~time-dependent.

-Before proceeding to a particularly relevant case of work and heat, let us point out that there is a natural class of quantities which are gauge invariant "by construction".
-These are all quantities solely defined on the equilibrium manifold, or even on a family of instantaneous equilibrium operators $\rho_t^{\beta}\sim e^{-\beta H_{t}}$, with $\beta$ being the inverse temperature.
-Also, other states which solely depend on the Hamiltonian, e.g. the microcanonical state, are preserved.
+Before proceeding to a particularly relevant case of work and heat, let us point out that there is a natural class of quantities which are gauge-invariant by construction.
+These are all quantities solely defined on the equilibrium manifold, or~even on a family of instantaneous equilibrium operators $\rho_t^{\beta}\sim e^{-\beta H_{t}}$, with~$\beta$ being the inverse temperature.
+Also, other states which solely depend on the Hamiltonian, e.g.,~the microcanonical state, are~preserved.